 The GST tax that is to be reported on Form 706 is imposed only on "direct skips occurring at death."
-Unlike the estate tax, which is imposed on the value of the entire taxable estate regardless of whom it is distributed to, the GST tax is imposed only on the value of interests in property, wherever located, that actually pass to certain transferees, who are referred to as "skip persons."
+Unlike the estate tax, which is imposed on the value of the entire taxable estate regardless of whom it is distributed to, the GST tax is imposed only on the value of property interests that actually pass to certain transferees, who are referred to as "skip persons."